AliFarghadan/RSVD-Delta-t/README.md

 This configuration ensures computations with complex values, enables the use of 64-bit integer numbers, and enhances speed by disabling debugging.

 Note: Newer versions of PETSc and SLEPc do not change the code principles; however, syntaxes might need to be updated.

+### Makefile usage

+The Makefile is written to build the executable from the source code.
+You can use the following commands:

+* `make` to build the executable
+* `make clean` to remove the executable

+The executable name will be `RSVDt`.

+Note: By default, `PETSC_ARCH=complex-opt`.
+If your PETSC_ARCH name is different, you must specify it in your make command: `make PETSC_ARCH=<PETSc-arch-name>`.

 ## Additional resources